SumiSastri/dev-blogs/docs/local-environment-setup/part4-computer-shells.md

 Older Macs with the Intel Chip, ship with Bash by default.
 Bash stands for **'Bourne-again shell'**, referring to its objective as a free replacement for the Bourne shell which was developed by [Steven Bourne](https://en.wikipedia.org/wiki/Stephen_R._Bourne).

-Bash is still by far the most‑used shell in the UNIX world and unlikely to change.
+Bash is still by far the most‑used shell in the Unix world and unlikely to change.

 Modern Macs may have both Zish and Bash Shells installed.